Can you really feel hiccups in babies in the womb and why does it happen???

 During pregnancy, you might notice several transformations in your body as your baby grows in your womb.
-Yea, you will feel diverse movements which will become stronger as your baby grows older.
+You will feel diverse movements that will become stronger as your baby grows older.

 Along with kicks and jabs, you might also feel slight, repeated spasms inside of your womb.

-These spasms may seem like normal kicks, but in the real sense, they are actually fetal hiccups.
+These spasms may seem like normal kicks, but they are actually fetal hiccups.

 What Are Fetal Hiccups?

 So what exactly are fetal hiccups?
 Quite simple; baby hiccups in your womb are the small movements baby’s diaphragm make as they learn how to breathe.